 Sinusitis is generally first treated with antibiotics, decongestants and/or anti-inflammatory drugs.
 If medication is not effective, or if there is a blockage, surgery is generally recommended.
 Your ENT specialist will prescribe medications (antibiotics, decongestants, nasal steroid sprays, antihistamines) and procedures (flushing) for treating acute sinusitis.

-The most common corrective surgery approach for treatment of acute or chronic sinus inflammation is endocscopic sinus surgery or navigated sinus surgery, or a combination of both.
+The most common corrective surgery approach for the treatment of acute or chronic sinus inflammation is endoscopic sinus surgery or navigated sinus surgery or a combination of both.
 Both techniques are much less invasive than older conventional surgical methods.
 Nevertheless, the extent of sinus disease varies from person to person.
-Surgery may therefore be a relatively minimal procedure or an extensive and prolonged operation.
+Surgery may, therefore, be a relatively minimal procedure or an extensive and prolonged operation.